yoasyo25/ruby-submissions/1706-b/2module/job-tracker/aaron.md

 * **3: Project has a running test suite that tests and multiple levels but fails to cover some features**
 * 2: Project has sporadic use of tests and multiple levels
 * 1: Project did not really attempt to use TDD

-- For a 4, would like to see testing of the methods that are on the model level